WellthCare

-Can I use my healthcare benefits for prescription drugs purchased overseas?
+Can you use your healthcare benefits for prescription drugs purchased overseas?

 Why Most U.S. Health Plans Exclude Overseas Pharmacy Purchases

-Your health plan operates within a tightly regulated U.S. network and supply chain.
-The core reasons for the exclusion are:
+Your health plan is built around a tightly regulated U.S. network and supply chain.
+That's why it largely excludes overseas pharmacies:

 • Network and PBM Contracts: Your plan's prescription drug coverage is managed by a Pharmacy Benefit Manager (PBM).
 The PBM negotiates rates with a specific network of U.S.-based pharmacies and mail-order services.
-Pharmacies outside this contracted network are considered "out-of-network," and claims from them are generally not processed.
+Pharmacies outside this network are treated as out-of-network, and claims from them are generally not processed.

 • Drug Safety and Regulatory Compliance: The U.S. Food and Drug Administration (FDA) regulates the safety, efficacy, and labeling of medications sold in the United States.
-Drugs purchased from foreign pharmacies may not meet FDA standards, may be counterfeit, or may have different active ingredients or dosages.
-Plans exclude them to mitigate this liability and protect member safety.
+Drugs bought from foreign pharmacies may not meet FDA standards, could be counterfeit, or have different active ingredients or dosages.
+Plans exclude them to reduce liability and protect your safety.

 • Claims Adjudication and Pricing: The PBM's system is built to adjudicate claims based on U.S. National Drug Codes (NDCs), contracted pricing, and formulary tiers.
 It cannot validate pricing or apply copay/coinsurance rules for international transactions.